NorskJoe/sinsy-project/Documentation/7 Replacing Lyrics.md

 Example usage:

-> $ python replaceLyrics.py input.xml la
+> $ python replaceLyrics.py input.xml "these are the lyrics and they will just repeat"

 ### Changing All The Lyrics